What’s the best holster for the money?

 It’s a good option, just make sure you practice with it.

 Eric’s favorite no-nonsense OWB holster brand ($40).
-Great for carry or for competition use.
+Great for carrying or for competition use.
 Tons of models so you’ll be sure to find your pistol, hand, and flashlight combination.

-Backing allows use of paddle or other belt attachment systems (Tek-Lok, etc).
+Backing allows the use of a paddle or other belt attachment systems (Tek-Lok, etc).

 Best IWB Holsters

-The Crossbreed Supertuck Deluxe ($70) is currently Eric’s favorite (review coming soon) since it’s super comfy with the leather backing (don’t worry it comes in black too) and allows for a full grip if you go with the combat cut.
-You can go full custom or with the “Quick Ship” option for more popular guns/options.
+The Crossbreed Supertuck Deluxe is currently Eric’s favorite (review coming soon) since it’s super comfy with the leather backing (don’t worry it comes in black too) and allows for a full grip.

 The combat cut is slightly less comfy since the grip is more exposed, but it’s what I prefer since I get a nice “high” draw where the web of my hand perfectly meets the beavertail of the pistol.